-21Notice that if entrepreneurs' gains from leveraged payouts were compensated for by a lump-sum tax on them rather than on old workers, then this would eliminate the welfare-neutral redistribution from workers to entrepreneurs, yet this would leave unchanged the socially costly distortion in output. - 1.
+In sum, Proposition 2 describes how entrepreneurs facing $r_0 < 1$ optimally trade off the benefits from leveraged payouts with the negative impact of the resulting reduced incentives on their expected output.
+This trade-off is privately optimal, but not socially optimal.
+The reduced expected output due to weaker incentives is not only a private but also a social loss whereas the value that entrepreneurs extract from leveraged payouts holding effort fixed stems from a (welfare-neutral) transfer from old date-0 workers.
+Leveraged payouts thus are in this model a form of inefficient rent extraction by entrepreneurs that is detrimental both to old date-0 workers, as it redistributes resources away from them, and to social welfare, as it results in a reduced expected output.
+Notice that if entrepreneurs' gains from leveraged payouts were compensated for by a lump-sum tax on them rather than on old workers, then this would eliminate the welfare-neutral redistribution from workers to entrepreneurs, yet this would leave the socially costly distortion in output unchanged.
+The following proposition, where we employ the subscript u to denote outcomes under the rigid-wage and unregulated-leverage case, details this insight that monetary easing in this case not only induces leveraged payouts but also a lack of investment that puts the first-best out of reach.
+Proposition 11.
+(Rigid wage and unregulated leverage) - 1.
 The optimal interest rates are $r^ = R$ at all dates other than 0 and $r_u \le R$ at date 0. - 2.
-Social welfare is strictly lower when leverage is not regulated than when it is because date-0 investment is strictly lower: Entrepreneurs use a quantity of labor l_u strictly smaller than the first-best one l_ρ . - 3.
+Social welfare is strictly lower when leverage is not regulated than when it is because date-0 investment is strictly lower: Entrepreneurs hire a quantity of labor $l_u$ strictly smaller than the first-best one $l\rho$ . - 3.
 The cohort born at date -1 subsidizes the cohort born at date 0.

 Proof.
-See Appendix A.
+See Appendix B.

 In the absence of leverage regulation, the skin in the game of an entrepreneur x and thus her effort e (strictly) increase in r for r < R. As a result, attempts at spurring investment/employment in the capital-good sector with a reduction in the date-0 interest rate boost leveraged payouts and degrade productive efficiency.
-This unintended consequence of monetary easing implies that social surplus is maximized at a lower date-0 use of labor in the capital-good sector l_u than in the presence of a prudential regulation imposing x = 1: $l_u < l\rho$.
+This unintended consequence of monetary easing implies that social surplus is maximized at a lower date-0 use of labor in the capital-good sector $l_u$ than in the presence of a prudential regulation imposing x = 1: $l_u < l\rho$ .
 In this sense, lack of investment relative to the first-best is part of a second-best policy in the absence of a strict prudential regulation.
 The following proposition details how the size of the shock $1 - \rho$ affects monetary policy when leverage is unregulated.
 Proposition 12.
-(Shock size and optimal interest rate) There exists $\bar{\rho} \in [0,1)$ such that - If, ceteris paribus, $\rho \geq \bar{\rho}$, then it is optimal to ignore the shock ρ and leave the date-0 interest rate at its steady-state value: $r_u = R > r{\rho}$.
-Investment is strictly below the first-best level but productive efficiency is at the first-best $(l_u < l^ \text{ but } e^ = \pi)$. - If $\bar{\rho} > 0$, then for $\rho \in (0, \bar{\rho})$ the optimal monetary policy is accommodative: $r_u < R$.
-Investment and productive efficiency are both strictly below their first-best levels $(l_u < l^ \text{ and } e^ < \pi)$.
+(Shock size and optimal interest rate) There exists $\bar{\rho} \in [0,1)$ such that - If, ceteris paribus, $\rho \geq \bar{\rho}$ , then it is optimal to ignore the shock $\rho$ and leave the date-0 interest rate at its steady-state value: $r_u = R > r{\rho}$ .
+Investment is strictly below the first-best level but productive efficiency is at the first-best $(l_u < l^)$ but $e^ = \pi$ . - If ρ̄ > 0, then for ρ∈ (0, ρ̄) the optimal monetary policy is accommodative: ru < R. Investment and productive efficiency are both strictly below their first-best levels (lu < l\ and e\ < π).
 Proof.
-See Appendix A.
+See Appendix B.